buildpacks/rfcs/text/0000-danger-zone.md

 # Prior Art
 [prior-art]: #prior-art

-Currently, arbitrary read-only volumes can be mounted under `/platform`.
+* Currently, arbitrary read-only volumes can be mounted under `/platform`.
 The outcome of this RFC would be similar with looser permissions and more risk.
+* The `docker run` command presents a good model, both in behavior and syntax for the analogous `pack` CLI `--volume` flag.

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-* Should the folder actually be called `/platform/danger-zone`?
+* Should certain CNB-reserved folders be mountable?
+I believe that preventing mounts at their lcoations restricts the upside to this feature, without adding a significant amount of safety.
+The overall feature is quite dangerous and special-casing two folders isn't going to change that signficantly.

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes

-* The buildpack specification will need to describe a reserved folder in `/platform` where read/write filesystems can be mounted.
+This is a `pack`-specific feature, so no specification will need to be changed.
-* The platform specification will need to describe how to communicate to the `lifecycle` what folders to mount.